thecoderush/Coinview/README.txt

             <script src="https://unpkg.com/lightweight-charts/dist/lightweight-charts.standalone.production.js"></script>
         </head>

-and then you'll have lightweight charts included and it's just hosted on another uh on another host it's already hosted here, and ready to go, right, and then we have this chart.js here which where we'll put our javascript that's custom, and you'll see uh they provided an example here, of how to initialize this chart :
+and then you'll have lightweight charts included and it's just hosted on another on another host it's already hosted here, and ready to go, right, and then we have this chart.js here which where we'll put our javascript that's custom, and you'll see they provided an example here, of how to initialize this chart :

         const chart = LightweightCharts.createChart(document.body, { width: 400, height: 300 });